twse/random-stuff/README.md

 6. Login as `gurumukhi` (current owner) to push changes.
 7. View the Mozilla credits list to change the last updated date and add the entries.

-## Bulk-add everyone to Mozilla credits list via GitHub web interface
-Only works when logged in as the current owner.
+**GitHub web interface** - Only works when logged in as the current owner.
 You won't receive any emails when your name is added - this will see the message in the log.
 1. In the `mozilla/community-data` repository, go to the `credits` directory, click the `names.csv` file and click the pencil at the top-right corner to edit it.
 2. Copy names from Mozilla-related websites such as translation projects.
 3. Enter any commit message or leave the default message as is.
 4. Use the default option which commits directly to `master`.
 5. View the Mozilla credits list to change the last updated date and add the entries.

-## Add yourself to Mozilla credits list via command line
+## Add yourself to Mozilla credits list
-You won't receive any emails when your name is added - this will see your name, email and citation in the log.
+**Command line** - You won't receive any emails when your name is added - this will see your name, email and citation in the log.
 1. Clone the `mozilla/community-data` repository.
 2. Edit `names.csv` to add your name at the end or use `echo name,sortkey >> names.csv` with the second word replaced with your name and sort key.
 3. Commit the modified file with `-a -m 'name <email>: \"citation\"'` replaced with your name, email and citation.
 4. Login as `gurumukhi` (current owner) to push changes.
 5. View the Mozilla credits list to change the last updated date and add your entry.

-## Add yourself to Mozilla credits list via GitHub web interface
-Only works when logged in as the current owner.
+**GitHub web interface** - Only works when logged in as the current owner.
 You won't receive any emails when your name is added - this will see your name, email and citation in the log.
 1. Go to the `credits` directory in the `mozilla/community-data` repository, click the `names.csv` file and click the pencil at the top-right corner to edit it.
 2. Add your name at the end.
 3. Use the name &lt;email&gt;: "citation" format for the commit message replaced with your name, email and citation.
 4. Use the default option which commits directly to `master`.
 5. View the Mozilla credits list to change the last updated date and add your entry.

-## Edit or remove yourself in Mozilla credits list via command line
+## Edit or remove yourself in Mozilla credits list
+**Command line**
 1. Clone the `mozilla/community-data` repository.
 2. Rebase the repository with a higher number to display all commits in the log.
 3. Edit the `names.csv` file to change or remove your entry.
 4. **Reword** the message to edit the name, email, citation or all strings or **drop** the message to remove the commit.
 5. Save it, login as `gurumukhi` (current owner) and force push the changes.
 6. View the Mozilla credits list to change the last updated date and edit/remove your entry.

+**GitHub web interface**
+1. Go to the `credits` directory in the `mozilla/community-data` repository, click the `names.csv` file and click the pencil at the top-right corner to edit it.
+2. Edit or remove your entry.
+3. Enter any commit message or leave the default message as is.
+4. Use the default option which commits directly to `master`.
+5. View the Mozilla credits list to change the last updated date and edit/remove your entry.

 ## Mozilla credits list module info
 * **Name:** Mozilla credits list